shakyShane/wordpress-dev-helper/README.md

 - Put the dev-helper directory in your theme folder.

 ###Step 2
-- Include the php file in your functions.php
+- Include the php file in your functions.php `include('dev-helper/dev_helper.php')`

 ###Step 3
-- Setup the 'config'
+- Copy the config array (sample functions.php file included)